Amazon's Super Bowl ad replaces Alexa with stars

 Should you be unaccountably indifferent to Amazon's charms, you might not know that last week it released a teaser to this ad.

-In it, CEO Jeff Bezos is perturbed beyond measure after Alexa has lost her voice.
+In it, CEO Jeff Bezos is stressing out after Alexa has lost her voice.

 His staff assures him that replacements are ready.